 REPRESENTATIVE RESULTS:

-The utilization of the real-time EEG-triggered TMS in the primary human motor cortex reveals differential corticospinal excitability and plasticity effects.
-Using the protocol described above, real-time EEG-TMS was applied, synchronizing TMS with the ongoing EEG oscillatory phase of the endogenous sensorimotor µ-rhythm in three trigger conditions (positive peak, negative peak, and random phase) in randomized order.
+The utilization of the real-time EEG-triggered TMS in the human primary motor cortex reveals differential corticospinal excitability and plasticity effects.
+Using the protocol described above, real-time EEG–TMS was applied, synchronizing TMS with the ongoing EEG oscillatory phase of the endogenous sensorimotor µ-rhythm in three trigger conditions (positive peak, negative peak, and random phase) in randomized order.
 A Laplacian EEG montage was used to extract the sensorimotor µ-rhythm by referencing the EEG electrode C3 to the average of four surrounding electrodes (FC1, FC5, CP1, and CP5).
 Figure 2a shows the average prestimulus EEG signal in the 400 ms before the TMS pulse for the three predefined conditions.
 The average elicited MEPs recorded from the right-hand muscles are depicted in Figure 2b.
 These results show that the negative EEG deflection of the μ-rhythm corresponds to a higher cortical excitability state (leading to larger MEP amplitudes) as compared to the positive EEG deflection, with low intertrial variability of the noted corticospinal excitability effects, presented in Figure 2c.

 FIGURE LEGENDS:

-Figure 1: Brain state-dependent EEG-phase-triggered TMS.
-Scalp EEG raw data derived from a five-channel Laplacian montage centered on the C3 electrode over the left sensorimotor cortex was acquired sample-by-sample by a real-time digital signal processing system. (a) A 500 ms sliding window of EEG data was processed by the algorithm every 2 ms. (b) The signal after band-pass filtering and removal of the edge artifacts. (c) The forward-predicted signal (red trace) based on an autoregressive forecasting model that was calculated from the window of data.
+Figure 1: Brain-state-dependent EEG-phase-triggered TMS.
+Scalp EEG raw data derived from a five-channel Laplacian montage centered on the C3 electrode over the left sensorimotor cortex was acquired sample-by-sample by a real-time digital signal processing system. (a) A 500-ms sliding window of EEG data was processed by the algorithm every 2 ms. (b) The signal after band-pass filtering and removal of the edge artifacts. (c) The forward-predicted signal (red trace) based on an autoregressive forecasting model that was calculated from the window of data.
 The phase at time zero (“right now”) was estimated using a Hilbert transform, the spectral power was estimated from the window of data.
 The TMS stimulator was triggered when a predefined phase and spectral amplitude condition were met.
 TMS over the left primary motor cortex resulted in MEPs in right-hand muscles recorded with surface EMG.

-Figure 2: Data from one exemplary subject who received real-time EEG-triggered TMS over the left M1, targeting the phase of the 10 Hz sensorimotor µ-rhythm.
-A hundred stimuli each were applied according to three phase trigger conditions (positive peak, negative peak, and random phase) in combination with a constant minimum 10 Hz spectral power threshold condition, in randomized order, with an intertrial interval of approximately 3 s.
+Figure 2: Data from one exemplary subject who received real-time EEG-triggered TMS over the left M1, targeting the phase of the 10-Hz sensorimotor µ-rhythm.
+A hundred stimuli each were applied according to three phase trigger conditions (positive peak, negative peak, and random phase) in combination with a constant minimum 10-Hz spectral power threshold condition, in randomized order, with an intertrial interval of approximately 3 s.
 A Laplacian EEG montage was used to extract the sensorimotor µ-rhythm by referencing the EEG electrode C3 to the average of four surrounding electrodes (FC1, FC5, CP1, and CP5). (a) Average prestimulus EEG signal in the 400 ms before the TMS pulse for the three conditions. (b) Average EMG trace of the motor evoked potential (MEP) recorded from the right abductor pollicis brevis muscle for each condition. (c) Peak-to-peak MEP amplitude (in microvolts) of each trial over time, per trigger condition.
 Note that the MEPs are largest in the negative peak condition, smallest in the positive peak condition, and intermediate in the random phase condition. (d) The mean MEP amplitude in each condition is shown with error bars illustrating the standard error of the mean.
 Note that a participant with a particularly clear effect has been selected for illustration purposes and that this effect size is not representative for the group average.

 DISCUSSION: